rainmeter/rainmeter/Docs/UnitTests.md

           <ExcludedFromBuild>$(ExcludeTests)</ExcludedFromBuild>
         </ClCompile>

 When building within Visual Studio, the macro `$(ExcludeTests)` evaluates to `false` (i.e. the test files are **not** excluded).
-When building using Build.bat, it evaluates to `true`, and, consequently, the test files are excluded from the build.
+When building using Build.ps1, it evaluates to `true`, and, consequently, the test files are excluded from the build.
 This is done in order to both reduce the actual build size and remove any kind of dependency on *Microsoft.VisualStudio.TestTools.CppUnitTestFramework.dll* (see below).

 ### Project type specific notes